epos-eu/opensource-kubernetes/README.md

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell delete      Delete an environment on kubernetes deploy      Deploy an environment on Kubernetes export      Export configuration files in output folder, options: [env] help        Help about any command
+  completion  Generate the autocompletion script for the specified shell delete      Delete an environment on Kubernetes deploy      Deploy an environment on Kubernetes export      Export configuration files in output folder, options: [env] help        Help about any command